-The most important thing that expats wanting to work in Montreal should know is that the official language of business and daily life is Quebec French.
-While the city does have a significant number of Anglophone residents, they only account for a small portion of its population.
+The most important thing that expats planning on working in Montreal should know is that the official language of business and daily life is Quebec French.
+While the city does have a significant number of anglophone residents, they only account for a small portion of its population.

-The unique culture and politics of the wider Quebec province has effects on an individual level for workers in the city, aside from language.
-While city residents have access to more state benefits than elsewhere in Canada, the average salary in Montreal is lower than the national average for major cities.
+The unique culture and politics of the wider Quebec province impact workers in the city in other ways, aside from language.
+While city residents generally have access to more state benefits than elsewhere in Canada, the average salary in Montreal is lower than that of other major cities.
 Taxes also tend to be higher.
-Expats interested in starting a business in Montreal will also have more government intervention and bureaucracy to contend with than elsewhere.
+Expats interested in starting a business in Montreal will also face more government intervention and bureaucracy to contend with than elsewhere.

 Job market in Montreal

-Montreal’s economy is still one of the largest among Canadian cities.
-Some of its main industries include electronics, aerospace, medical research, information and communications technology (ICT), and textile manufacturing.
-The city also has a strong service industry which includes civil and mechanical engineering, finance and education, with six universities serving the city.
+Montreal’s economy remains one of the largest among Canadian cities.
+Some of its main industries include electronics, aerospace, civil and mechanical engineering, information and communications technology (ICT), and textile manufacturing.
+The city also has a strong service industry.

 Broadly speaking, Montreal has an interesting mixture of Canadian working culture and European influences.
 People in the city tend to be fairly fashion conscious both in work and in public life.
 More vibrant offices have casual dress codes but, even then, collared shirts are common.
 In more formal business environments people opt for a conservative yet stylish dress code.